-The history of tahini dates back to as far as 3500 BC, when it first appeared in Mediterranean and Middle East cooking.
-Turkey, Armenia, Cyprus, Iraq, Greece, East Asia and India are some of the places where tahini plays an essential role in traditional cuisines.
+The history of tahini dates back to as far as 3500 BC when it first appeared in Mediterranean and Middle Eastern cooking.
+Turkey, Armenia, Cyprus, Iraq, Greece, East Asia, and India are some of the places where tahini plays an essential role in traditional cuisines.

 Simply speaking, tahini is a paste made by grinding sesame seeds (with or without oil) until they reach a smooth and peanut butter-like texture.